catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 		- ` ` - add a leading space for positive numbers
 		- `+` - sign positive numbers
 	- width - number specifying the minimum field width
-	- .precision - for floating-point numbers, the number for decimal; for sting, the number of characters of output
+	- .precision - for floating-point numbers, the number for decimal; for string, the number of characters of output

 *Document formatting systems*